Fencing at the 1904 Summer Olympics – Men's singlestick

-The men's singlestick was a singlestick event held as part of the fencing at the 1904 Summer Olympics programme.
+The men's singlestick was an event held as part of the fencing programme at the 1904 Summer Olympics.
 It was the only time the event was held at the Olympics.
 Three fencers competed.
 The competition was held on Thursday, September 8, 1904.
+Van Zo Post was credited as Cuban in the IOC's database despite the fact that he was an American, this was corrected in 2021.